- ADHD Symptoms in Children Slideshow Pictures

 Quick GuideADHD Symptoms in Children

-How is ADHD assessed?
+How is childhood ADHD assessed?
 Are there ADHD tests?
-What types of doctors diagnose and treat ADHD in children?
+What types of doctors diagnose ADHD in children?

 In order for a child to receive an ADHD diagnosis, he or she must exhibit six symptoms of inattention or six symptoms of combined hyperactivity and impulsivity, while an older teen or adult need only have five of either group of symptoms.
 The ADD symptoms should start before 12 years of age, be present in more than one setting (for example, home and school), be severe enough to cause problems for the person, and not be able to be better explained by another condition for criteria for the diagnosis of ADHD to be met.
 There are three kinds of ADHD: predominately inattentive presentation, predominately hyperactive/impulsive presentation, and the combined (inattentive, hyperactive, and impulsive) presentation.